dpthibodeau/596E-individual/README.md

 4. [Download](https://drive.google.com/file/d/1CGNCkZQNj5WkP3rLpENWAOgrBQkUWRdw/view) body + face detector model to `models/yolov8x_person_face.pt`
 5. [Download](https://drive.google.com/file/d/11i8pKctxz3wVkDBlWKvhYIh7kpVFXSZ4/view) mivolo checkpoint to `models/mivolo_imbd.pth.tar`
+6. Create a conda env with `conda create -n <my_env_name> python=3.10` then activate with `conda activate <my_env_name>`
+7. install conda packages:
+`conda install -c conda-forge onnx==1.14.0`
+`conda install -c conda-forge onnxruntime`
+`conda install pytorch torchvision -c pytorch`
+`conda install -c conda-forge protobuf`
-6. Open a terminal window, navigate to this folder and run `pip install -r "requirements.txt"` to download the libraries required.
+8. Open a terminal window, navigate to this folder and run `pip install -r "requirements.txt"` to download the libraries required.

 **Basic Usage**

-1. In the command line, run `python3 server.py` to run the server.
+1. In the command line, run `python server.py` to run the server.
 By default the server will run on port 5000.
-To specify another port, use the following command - `python3 server.py --port <your_port_num>`
+To specify another port, use the following command - `python server.py --port <your_port_num>`
 2. The RescueBox application is needed to use the model and can be found [here](https://github.com/UMass-Rescue/RescueBox-Desktop).
 Instructions on how to use it and register our server are present in the link given.

 3. Once configured, this model will need the path to the directory containing input images.
 It will also need a path to where the output should be stored.